jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

     - __implications__:
         - Maybe try not to worry about considering the *implications* of things.
     - __uses__:
         - Perhaps try to avoid explaining all the different uses of the language.
-It would be hard to cover them all, since it could be considered a general purpose programming language.
+It might be hard to cover them all, since it could be considered a general purpose programming language.
 Basic building blocks might be provided.
 It might not be necessary to try and give all the examples of what to do with it.
     - __keeping it general__
         - You might for instance choose to only cover a *general view* on a topic instead of working out the exact details of a concept.
     - __delete__: